shadowsight00/aio-light-controller-card/README.md

 1. Edit your dashboard
 2. Click **Add Card**
 3. Search for **AIO Light Controller**
-4. Use the visual editor to add rooms, pick entities, and configure lights — no YAML needed
+4. Use the visual editor to add rooms, pick entities, and configure lights.
+No YAML needed

 ### YAML Configuration